cls1991/pef/README.rst

     $ pef --help
     Usage: pef [OPTIONS] [PACKAGES]...

-    Remove packages and theirs dependencies.
+    Uninstall packages with all its dependencies.

     Options:
       --help  Show this message and exit.